ubaidsayyed54/Teensy-YOLO/README.md

-# Teensy-YOLO
+# CondenseNet-YOLO
-Fast object recognition (~14 FPS) on Raspberry Pi 3, using scaled-down version of Tiny-YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.
+Fast object recognition (~14 FPS) on Raspberry Pi 3, YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.
+Design is loosely based on CondenseNet: https://arxiv.org/pdf/1711.09224.pdf

 Use-Case
 --------